 Where active, a Restoration Advisory Board (RAB) /Technical Review Committee (TRC), must be apprised of an upcoming five-year review, including the scope, conclusions reached, and where and when the final report may be viewed.
 Whether there is an active RAB or not, the installation must announce via newspaper of largest general circulation when a five-year review begins and when it has been completed.

 - What does the Army have planned?

-The USAEC five-year review program will continue to monitor cleanup progress on each site.
+The USAEC five-year review program will continue to monitor cleanup progress at each site.
 When a DD or ROD is signed, a plan will be made to complete the first review five years later as required.
 USAEC will continue to work with the EM CX and installations on the planning, document gathering, site visits, report preparation and review, and community involvement.
 This process will continue until a site achieves UU/UE, according to law.

 - Why is this important?

 Five-year reviews are important for several reasons.
 First, it helps the public and the Army be aware of cleanup progress and how any issues may have been addressed.
-Second, it gives the Army an opportunity to look at the cleanup long-term, possibly identifying ways to cleanup or use energy more efficiently.
+Second, it gives the Army an opportunity to look at the cleanup long-term, possibly identifying ways to clean up or use energy more efficiently.
 Finally, the Army must comply with the CERLCA law and DoD and Army policy and guidance.